 There are tons of worthwhile organizations that advocate for the environment.
 Get involved with one of them.
 People are much more effective when working together.
 Even a small group of organized and informed influencers can have a big impact and are much harder to ignore.

 As a staffer, I’ve personally worked with a number of incredible environmental groups.
-They are filled with passionate and hard-working advocates or lobbyists (that word, lobbyist, isn’t a bad word–there are advocates for and against virtually every position).
+They are filled with passionate and hard-working advocates or lobbyists (that word, lobbyist, isn’t a bad word–there are advocates for and against virtually every topic).

 Find one you like and help ’em out: